MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 - Discussion + Assignment presentation
 - Presentation: Tiles, tiles, tiles.
 GeoJSON and the data layer.
 Where it originates from, why it matters.
-- Demonstration: Adding data to our maps (tools:Mapshaper, Mapzen, geojson.io)
+- Demonstration: Adding data to our maps (tools: Mapshaper, Mapzen, geojson.io)

 **ASSIGNMENTS**:
-- Reading: Borges & Baudrillard (in that order)
+- Reading: Borges & Baudrillard (in that order); [How A Map is Like an Op-Ed](http://www.citylab.com/tech/2013/04/how-map-op-ed/5143/)

 #### Week Three - February 12
 *What should maps communicate?
 An overview of map projections.*